KAPastor/TheBox/README.md

 - Create a test for the main loop to mimic activations
 - Create puzzle state objects for saving the current state of the puzzle

+___ Web/Admin Stuff
 - Need to make a Flask admin dashboard to load new puzzles or reset them
 - Interface needs to also allow for adding Wifi networks or renaming of the box network etc.
 - Should interface with puzzle repo to see new puzzle configurations

+___ Setup stuff
+- Make a script that checks the wifi for avialable networks
+- Script to automatically update and download everything for generating a wifi hotspot network in one go.
+- Python script to switch between hotspot mode (during a puzzle) to wifi mode to connect to the internet.
+The admin site will then be on the non localhost IP but the shared IP.
+- Make a fairly detailed setup document on this.
+- Ideally I could get the hardware and pull git from here and run the system setup script which would do everything.
+This first step needs to be documented.  ie. Get NOOBS, sudo update sudo apt-get install git, git pull this repo and run...